-Dr. Debra M. Strauss, associate professor of business law, has been noted for presenting models for food security and the labeling and monitoring of genetically modified organisms (GMOs) in food.
+Dr. Debra M. Strauss, professor of business law, has been noted for presenting models for food security and the labeling and monitoring of genetically modified organisms (GMOs) in food.
 A Yale Law School graduate and Food and Drug Law Institute Scholar, her articles on the international law and trade, ethical, intellectual property, food safety, sustainability, and legal liability aspects of GMOs, including risks to human health and the environment, have been published in prominent journals such as the Food and Drug Law Journal, Journal of Food Law & Policy, Stanford Journal of International Law, American Business Law Journal, Journal of Legal Studies in Business, and The International Lawyer.
 Her work has been cited by legal authorities and the courts as well as by other academics.

 Dr. Toby Svoboda, assistant professor of philosophy.
 His research focuses on environmental ethics and ethical theory.
 He has taught and written about ethical issues surrounding climate change, proposed geoengineering responses to climate change, and environmental ethics.
 He is also conversant with policy debates in some of these areas.

 Dr. Michael Tucker, professor of finance in the Dolan School of Business, has looked at the economic viability of sustainable energy use (geothermal usage on the Fairfield University campus), using carbon tradable offsets, climate change and insurance and carbon dioxide (CO2) and gross domestic product (GDP).
 There are ways to ameliorate climate change but the prospects of effective solutions are more political than economic, he said.

 Energy conversion, turbo machinery, gas turbines, heat transfer